PRosenb/DeepSleepScheduler/README.md

        @param callback: the method to be called on the main thread */
     void schedule(void (*callback)());
     /**
+      Schedule the Runnable as soon as possible but after other tasks that are to be scheduled immediately and are in the queue already.
+      @param runnable: the Runnable on which the run() method will be called on the main thread */
+    void schedule(Runnable *runnable);

+    /**
        Schedule the callback after delayMillis milliseconds.